jayveelmd/jayveelmd/README.md

 I'm an aspiring epidemiologist and public health analyst residing in Sydney, Australia.
 I am showcasing my career profile and my work with various analytical softwares, icluding R, SAS, SQL, STATA, REDCap and more.

-I use several NSW health proprietary software in my day to day role, such as Discern Analytics 2.0, FirstNet, and various Cerner Millennium products.
+I use several NSW health proprietary software in my day to day role, such as Discern Analytics 2.0, FirstNet, and various Cerner Millennium products, such as Discern Explorer (Cerner equivalent to SQL).

 Career profile:\
 **Master of Public Health** with specialisation in Epidemiology and Biostatistics | 2026 QS Global ranked 19th university, 1st in Australia (UNSW)\